 Overview.
 The main services we offer to individuals are asssessments, reviews and debriefing, and therapy.
-These are offered face to face, or remotely by Skype, telephone or other channels.
+These are offered face to face, or remotely by telephone, Skype, Zoom, or other platforms.

 What is an assessment?
 In an assessment we will talk with you to work out what your mental health needs are.
 An assessment is usually a single appointment lasting 90 minutes to 3 hours, though occasionally it can extend across more than one appointment, or may involve gathering information (with your consent) from others.